Policy Learning with Observational Data: From Efficient Policy Evaluation to Learning

 \section{From Efficient Policy Evaluation to Learning}

 Our goal is to learn a policy $\pi \in \Pi$ that maps a subject's features $X_i \in \xx$ to a treatment decision: $\pi : \xx \rightarrow \cb{0, \, 1}$.
 In order to do so, we assume that we have independent and identically distributed samples $(X_i, \, Y_i, \, W_i, \, Z_i)$, where $Y_i \in \RR$ is the outcome we want to intervene on, $W_i$ is the observed treatment assignment, and $Z_i$ is an (optional) instrument used for identifying causal effects.
 In cases where $W_i$ is exogenous, we simply take $Z_i = W_i$.
-Throughout our analysis, we interpret $Y_i$ as the utility resulting from our intervention on the $i$-th sample, e.g., $Y_i$ could measure the benefit accrued by a subject minus any cost of treatment.
+Throughout our analysis, we interpret $Y_i$ as the utility resulting from our intervention on the $i$-th sample, e.g., $Y_i$ could measure the benefit accrued by a subject minus a potentially personalized cost of treatment (in Section \ref{sec:gain} we demonstrate inclusion of linear costs in the context of an application).
 We then seek policies that make the expected value of $Y_i$ large.

 We define the causal effect of the intervention $\pi(\cdot)$ in terms of the potential outcomes model \citep{neyman1923applications,rubin1974estimating}, whereby the $\cb{Y_i(w)}$ correspond to utilities we would have observed for the $i$-th sample had the treatment been set to $W_i = w$, and $Y_i = Y_i(W_i)$.
 When instruments are present, we always assume that the exclusion restriction holds so that this notation is well specified.
 We consider both examples with a binary treatment $W_i \in \cb{0, \,1}$ and with a continuous treatment $W_i \in \RR$.